Want to know how fast something moves? This blog explains speed in simple words.

 Example,

-If a car travels 100 km in 2 hours, the average speed is 50 km/h.
+For example, if a car goes 100 km in 2 hours, its average speed is 50 km/h.
+This helps you understand motion even when speed changes.

 Instantaneous Speed